Type: Package

 Value

-(Invisibly) A list with path and info.
+Invisibly returns a list with path and info.

 Examples